Ensures a consistent, coordinated and supportive approach to staff complaint resolution.

 4.1.
-All parties to a complaint must respect the confidentiality of the complaint and must not discuss the complaint with anyone other than their support person or advocate while the complaint is being investigated and/or resolved.
+All parties to a complaint must respect the confidentiality of the complaint and must not discuss the complaint with anyone other than their support person while the complaint is being investigated and/or resolved.

 4.3.
 RMIT balances the right to confidentiality against the principles of procedural fairness and will not unnecessarily disclose the identity of the complainant or witnesses to the respondent where this may constitute a risk to safety.

 4.4.
 The complainant and respondent are advised in writing of the findings of any investigation.